gmmorris/meze-docs/manipulating_children.md

 If no mapper function is provided then *mapComposed* uses the *identity* function, basically providing an easy way to compose all children into an array.

 #### onlyComposed(children : Children | [], context) => any
+Composes all the elements in the children data structure and returns the only *none-undefined* return value of the various children.
+If there are no return values or alternatively more than a single return value, the function will throw.